Showing the 23 Articles in this Category

 You can invite friends to watch your game by selecting Invite to Watch from the drop down next to their name in the Friends List.

 What is recorded and included in my broadcast?

 By default, Steam will only broadcast video recorded from the game you are playing.
 If you switch to another program or your computer’s desktop and Steam is unable to record video from the game you are playing while it is not active/in focus, viewers will see a placeholder graphic until Steam can again record video from your game.

 You can optionally enable recording video of applications outside of your game through the Steam Client settings menu.
 Please remember that your broadcast viewers will be able to see any open windows when enabled.

 By default, Steam will only record audio from the game you are currently playing.
-You can enable recording a microphone or all audio played through your computer’s default output device (any audio you hear out of your PC’s speakers) through the Steam Client’s Settings panel.
+You can enable recording a microphone or all audio played through your computer's default output device through the Steam Client Settings.